ProjectLibertyLabs/gateway/docs/src/GettingStarted/README.md

 Creating your provider account is easy via the [Provider Dashboard](https://provider.frequency.xyz/).

-- Use the browser with the Polkadot Extension setup earlier
+- Use the same browser with the wallet extension
 - Visit the [Provider Dashboard](https://provider.frequency.xyz/)
 - Select `Become a Provider`
 - Select the `Testnet Paseo` network
-- Connect the address created earlier
+- Connect the Application Account created earlier
 - Select `Create an MSA` and approve the transaction popups
 - Choose a public Provider name (e.g. "Cool Test App") and continue via `Create Provider`
 - Stake for Capacity by selecting `Stake to Provider` and stake 100 XRQCY Tokens